 Payday Loans: The Pros and Cons

 A payday loan can be a very useful tool, but only if you use it as intended.
-You wouldn’t use a hammer to change a lightbulb, nor would you take out a cash advance if putting a purchase on your credit card is more appropriate.
+You wouldn’t use a hammer to change a lightbulb, nor would you take out a cash advance if putting a purchase on your credit card with poor credit is more appropriate.
 You should understand the following before you even start looking for quotations: